Scraping E-commerce through Brands

 Selector-Graph-Scraping-E-Commerce-Through-Brands-Web-Scraper-Blog

-This might not be applied in cases when it is necessary to know from which subcategories the products come from.
+This might not be applied in cases when it is necessary to know from which subcategories the products come.
 Also, it is very important to check if there are any pagination limits.
-For example, bigger e-commerce websites, such as, for example, AliExpress, there are pagination limits that allow only a limited number of products to be shown, when in reality, it is known that they have thousands of products on their page.
+For example, bigger e-commerce websites, such as, for example, AliExpress, have pagination limits that allow only a limited number of products to be shown, when in reality, it is known that they have thousands of products on their page.
 If this kind of problem arises, the process of scraping all the products becomes more complicated.
-Depending on each e-commerce website that has pagination limitations, mostly it is necessary to create a filtering strategy and create scrapers based on those.
+Depending on each e-commerce website that has pagination limitations, it is mostly necessary to create a filtering strategy and create scrapers based on those.
 But, as mentioned previously, it really depends on each individual e-commerce website and the way they display their products.

 Go back to blog page